ooni/ooni.org/content/about/glossary.md

 For example, `https://twitter.com/` is a URL, while twitter.com is a domain.

+### Vantage point

+A network vantage point is a unique network location from which internet measurements are performed.
+In the context of OONI Probe, we consider a vantage point to be a unique network and country pair, such as the vantage point of “Vodafone in Italy”.

 ### VPN

-A Virtual Private Network (VPN) is software that creates an encrypted "tunnel" from your device to a server (run by a VPN provider).
+A Virtual Private Network (VPN) is software that creates an encrypted connection (commonly called "tunnel") from your device to a server (run by a VPN provider).

 When you browse the internet through this "tunnel", websites and other online services will receive requests from the IP address of that server, rather than